npr/nprapi-wordpress/docs/pulling.md

 ## Pull Multiple Stories By Custom API Query

-In the WordPress Dashboard go to **Settings > NPR API Git Multi**.
+In the WordPress Dashboard go to **Settings > NPR API Get Multi**.
 This screen offers several "Query String" fields where you can enter a query string for the NPR API.
 You can enter multiple queries to pull content for different subjects, programs, etc., and set how often the queries will run.
 Once you save one or more queries, WordPress will continue to run them against the NPR API and return fresh stories as either WordPress Posts or Drafts.

 ### How to Create a Query String